ruchimk/rules-tool/README.md

 The app will be served at `localhost:3000`.

-### Acknowldgements:
+### Acknowledgements:

-1. Auth0's [blog on Creating Simple and Secure NodeJS app with Authentication](https://auth0.com/blog/create-a-simple-and-secure-node-express-app/#Setting-Up-Real-World-Authentication-for-Node-js) - Used to add authentication into this app
+1. Auth0's [blog on Creating Simple and Secure NodeJS app with Authentication](https://auth0.com/blog/create-a-simple-and-secure-node-express-app/#Setting-Up-Real-World-Authentication-for-Node-js): Used to add authentication into this app

 2. [Auth0's Management API](https://auth0.com/docs/api/management/v2/): Management client was used to get all clients and rules (the meat of the application)